 Capacity

-Service date of extinguisher.
-It is recommended that it must be less than 2 years since the filling date or the last service date.

 During Events, all extinguisher systems must be in the ‘ARMED’ condition (i.e., be capable of being operated without the removal of any safety device) at all times while competing or practising, including post-Event scrutineering.

 The external triggering point must be positioned close to the circuit breaker (or combined with it) and must be marked by the letter “E” in red inside a white circle of at least 10cm diameter with a red edge in accordance with Motorsport UK Yearbook Regulation K3.1.6.